AugurProject/augur-walkthrough/trading.md

 - [X] limit price is accurate to what you entered
 - [X] for this trade, fee should be only for the GAS cost because we won't be closing shares here
 - [X] est. cost is still accurately calculated
-- [ ] [ch10953](https://app.clubhouse.io/augur/story/10953/potential-profit-loss-for-scalar-orders-is-always-0)Confirm that Profit Loss calculations are correct.
+- [X] Confirm that Profit Loss calculations are correct.
 - [X] your ETH balance has decreased by the amount of ETH the order cost

 After the transaction is successful...